Qincheng Prison

 The Ministry of Public Security Qincheng Prison (公安部秦城监狱) is a maximum-security prison located in Qincheng Village, Xingshou, Changping District, Beijing in the People's Republic of China.
 The prison was built in 1958 with aid from the Soviet Union and is the only prison belonging to China's Ministry of Public Security.
 The Ministry of Justice operates other non-military prisons.

 Bao Tong was the highest government official to be imprisoned after the 1989 Tiananmen Square protests.
 He spent 7 years in Qincheng Prison, and lived under tight surveillance for the rest of his life while continuing to be an outspoken critic of the Chinese Communist Party.

 Political prisoners have been incarcerated in Qincheng, among them participants in the Chinese democracy movement and Tiananmen Square protests of 1989.
 Famous former inmates include Li Rui, Jiang Qing, Yuan Geng, Bao Tong, Dai Qing, as well as Tibetan figures such as the 10th Panchen Lama Choekyi Gyaltsen and Phuntsok Wangyal.
 Other inmates included many communist cadres who struggled during the Cultural Revolution, such as Bo Yibo, Peng Zhen, Liu Xiaobo, Israel Epstein, Sidney Rittenberg, Michael Shapiro, and David Crook.
 More recently, high-ranking officials accused of corruption such as Chen Xitong, Chen Liangyu, Bo Xilai, and Zhou Yongkang were also imprisoned here.

 The prison is located at the eastern foothill of Yanshan, facing the North China Plain in the east, north and south.
 The plain is where Qincheng Farm (秦城农场 (Qínchéng Nóngchǎng)) is located, which is part of the prison.

 Origin

 The prison was originally built to house Kuomintang (Nationalist) political prisoners, but due to secrecy, the name was not publicized.
-Instead, it was simply referred as project #156, since it was number 156 out of 157 projects that China established with Soviet assistance.
-The head of Beijing Bureau of Public Security, Feng Jiping (冯基平 (馮基平, Féng Jīpíng)) was in charge of construction of the prison.
+Instead, it was simply referred to as project #156, since it was number 156 out of 157 projects that China established with Soviet assistance.
+The head of Beijing Bureau of Public Security, Feng Jiping (冯基平 (馮基平, Féng Jīpíng)), was in charge of construction of the prison.
 Ironically, during the Cultural Revolution he was among the first to be jailed there.
 He was also one of the last to get out among those who were sent to the prison with him.

 In 1958, high-ranking former Nationalists were sent to Qincheng Farm as forced labor.